 It offers a code completion feature for Java that sorts out the possible methods to use at a given point based on what other developers have done in the past.
-It uses Jayes, a pure Java, open source Bayesian Network library, to power this code completion.
+It uses Jayes, a pure Java, open-source Bayesian Network library, to power this code completion.
 As the Figure shows, in my reading loop, Eclipse Code Recommender suggests

-next()as first option.
+next()as the first option.

 The “learning” part uses code samples taken from the Eclipse Marketplace.
 Recommendations are provided for